• Skip to primary navigation

 Why this Recipe Works

 • Quick & Easy!
-Easily put this salad together in 20 min or less.
+This peach burrata salad comes together in 20 minutes or less.

 • Balance of Flavor.
-Sweet, juicy and crunchy peaches pair with rich and creamy, savory basil and a tangy vinaigrette for a colorful salad that’s taste like summer on a plate.
+Sweet, juicy peaches pair with rich, creamy burrata, fresh savory basil, and a tangy vinaigrette for a summer salad that tastes like sunshine on a plate.

 • Texture in vinaigrette.
-The minced shallots add a healthy crunch to the finished dish.
+Minced shallots add subtle crunch and depth to the finished salad.

 It’s the salad that celebrates every color of the stone fruit rainbow.
 Summer is a more-stone-fruits-varieties-the-merrier kinda season.